Photinia, Red Robin, Red tip photinia, Christmas berry

 Place the plant into the centre of the hole and back-fill around the plant.
 Firm the plant in gently but firmly to eliminate any air pockets without damaging the roots.
 Water well to settle the plant and the surrounding ground.

-For a Photinia hedge, individual plants are generally planted at 75cm centres.
+For a Photinia hedge, individual plants are generally planted at 75cm intervals.

 Photinia ‘Red Robin’ prefers a position in full sunlight but it will also grow quite successfully where there is light shade for part of the day.